New Zealand

 4. Incident History: Previous cyber incidents, breaches, or claims can impact underwriting decisions.

 How to prepare: Conduct post-incident reviews to learn from any past breaches.
 Use findings to strengthen defenses and update policies accordingly.
-5. Regulatory Compliance: Adherence to relevant regulations and standards (such as the NZ Privacy Act 2020 and OAIC) can affect risk assessments.

 How to prepare: Stay informed about applicable regulations and ensure compliance through regular audits.
 Consider hiring a compliance officer or consultant if needed.
-6. Third-Party Risk: Risks associated with vendors and partners, including their cybersecurity practices.

 How to prepare: Assess the cybersecurity practices of vendors and partners.
 Implement contractual obligations for cybersecurity standards and conduct regular assessments of third-party risk.